- Choosing your source and destination

 Save deleted/replaced files, last version only (checked by default)

 If checked, GoodSync retains the previous version of any modified file to the _gsdata_\_saved_ folder on the side of the job where the replacement occurs.
 Deleted files will also be placed into this folder for recovery purposes.

 If this option is unchecked, replaced/deleted files are removed permanently.

 Only the most recent version of the file (the one just before the current version) is retained.

 Note that _gsdata_ is a hidden folder.
-You must check Show Hidden Files option in Windows Explorer to view the contents of this folder.
+You must check the Show Hidden Files option in Windows Explorer to view the contents of this folder.

 Cleanup _saved_ folder after this many days (checked by default, 30 days)

-If checked, all files placed in _gsdata_\_saved_ folder will be purged after the specified number of days.
+If checked, all files placed in the _gsdata_\_saved_ folder will be purged after the specified number of days.

 If checked, GoodSync retains a version for every modification made to a file.
 These versions are saved to the _gsdata_\_history_ folder on the side of the job where the replacement occurs.

 A timestamp is added to the file name before its extension so multiple versions of the file can be saved.
 The directory structure is preserved.
 Deleted files will also be placed into this folder for recovery purposes.